-The County faces a number of hazards that may require resource support.
-The following considerations should be taken into account when planning for and implementing ESF 7 activities:
+The County is faced with a number of hazards that may require resource support.
+Considerations that should be taken into account when planning for and implementing ESF 7 activities include:

 - Upon request, ESF 7 provides the resource support needed to maintain the response capacity of the County and local response partners. - Equipment and supplies are provided from current stocks or, if necessary, from commercial sources, using locally available sources when possible.
 ESF 7 does not stockpile supplies. - During response operations, acquisition of these resources may be supported by preexisting memorandums of understanding, memorandums of agreement, and interagency agreements and contracts.